 Heart Disease comes in two forms; congenital or adult-onset.
 Congenital Heart Disease is when a heart defect is present at birth.
-While some cases begin to present at a young age, in some cases it can go undetected for many years.
+While some cases begin to present at a young age, in some cases, they can go undetected for many years.
 Common congenital forms that we diagnose are heart murmurs and enlarged hearts.
-The second form of heart disease, adult-onset, occurs as the result of damage to the heart structure at some time during the pet’s life which results in abnormal function.
+The second form of heart disease, adult-onset, occurs due to damage to the heart structure at some time during the pet’s life which results in abnormal function.
 In some cases, adult-onset heart disease develops as a secondary problem, with the primary problem being in another area of the body, such as the thyroid gland.
 While the cause of most types of adult-onset cases is unknown, it is believed that genetics and lifestyle (weight, physical activity, and diet) may play a significant role.

 Diagnosis & Treatment

 Kennesaw Mountain Animal Hospital’s state-of-the-art facility is equipped to diagnose and treat most forms of heart disease.
 Through x-rays and echocardiograms (Echo), we can diagnose the cause of your pet’s heart disease and determine the proper treatment.
 Treatment through proper medications to offset the symptoms/progression of heart disease can afford you more time with your pet and a better quality of life after diagnosis.

 - Intolerance to exercise